Council Hall

 “Where are they?” she screams.

-“I’m sorry,” says the soldier, “but they were killed by pieces of the barrier.”
+“I’m sorry,” says the soldier, “but they were killed.”

 “Your parents were messaged, and the children’s bodies are being prepared for the death ceremony.”